isoriano1968/fs-uae-solaris/README.md

 Welcome,

-the purpose of these patches is get FS-UAE 3.1.66 compiled on Solaris based distributions.
+the purpose of these patches is getting FS-UAE 3.1.66 compiled on Solaris based distributions.

 The patches and testing has been done on #tribblix an Solaris/OpenSolaris/Illumos based x86 operating sytem.